kecklabs/llama-setup-guide/README.md

 ### Remote API Access

 By default, your Flask API will only be accessible from your local machine.
-You can use a ervice like `ngrok` to expose your API to external requests.
+You can use a service like `ngrok` to expose your API to external requests.
 See [the docs](https://ngrok.com/docs/using-ngrok-with/flask/) for more information.

 ## Integration with Guidance